 A small gift of love and experience on the anniversary day-meeting of Gestalt Foundation celebrating 10 years since its establishment.
-Thessaloniki,
+Thessaloniki, ear friends, First of all, my warm wishes to the Gestalt Foundation:

 October 12, 2008

 Dr. Olga N. Dassiou School Advisor to Philologists, Prefecture of Kilkis